Big Week: German losses

-US aircrews claimed more than 500 German fighters destroyed, though the numbers were massively exaggerated.
+German losses were 262 fighters, 250 aircrew killed or injured, including nearly 100 pilots killed in action.
+US aircrews claimed more than 500 German fighters destroyed, though the numbers were exaggerated by 40% compared with actual numbers.
 The Luftwaffe losses were high amongst their twin-engined Zerstörer units, and the Bf 110 and Me 410 groups were severely depleted.
 More worrying for the Jagdwaffe (fighter force) than the loss of 355 aircraft was the loss of nearly 100 pilots (14 percent) who had been killed.
 In contrast to the raids of the previous year, the US losses were replaceable, while the Germans were already hard pressed due to the war in the East.
 Although not fatal, Big Week was an extremely worrying development for the Germans.
 The lack of skilled pilots due to an attrition in the three-front war was the factor eroding the capability of the Jagdwaffe.
 According to McFarland & Newton (1991), the purported Allied strategy of sacrificing bombers in order to lure and kill Luftwaffe fighters was very effective.
-Freed of close bomber escort duty, Allied fighters, particularly the P-51s, decimated the Luftwaffe.
+Freed of close bomber escort duty, Allied fighters, particularly the P-51s, inflicted severe losses on the Luftwaffe.
 German aircraft and pilot losses could not be sufficiently replaced.
 As a result, the Allies achieved air superiority by the time of the D-Day invasion.

-Allied bombing results
+Bombing results

-The actual damage to the German aircraft industry was fairly limited; during 1944 German fighter aircraft production peaked by dispersing production and reducing the production of other aircraft types.
+The damage to the German aircraft industry was fairly limited.
+During 1944, German fighter aircraft production continued to increase, and actually peaked, by dispersing production and reducing the production of other aircraft types.